Kosciusko, Texas: A Growing Parish

 In 1934, St. Ann’s had 701 parishioners, and 105 students at the school.
 Also in 1934, electricity came to Kosciusko, and electric lighting was installed in the church.
 In 1935, a new rectory was built on the south side of the church, where the southern breeze would provide better cooling.
 Also electricity was installed in the convent, and a new school house was built.
 In 1936, the reed (pump) organ that was used in the choir was replaced with a Wicks Fuga pipe organ.

 A New Sanctuary

 In 1941 a building fund was started for the building of a new and larger church, as the parish had far outgrown the original wooden church.

 In 1948 the parish had 858 parishioners, and the parish celebrated its 50th anniversary.

-In March of 1951 the construction of the new church was completed.
+In March 1951 the construction of the new church was completed.
 It cost $117,000 excluding furnishings.
 It is a modified Gothic design with a 70 foot high bell tower.
 The church is 127 feet long by 59 feet wide and holds 450 people.
 The church has a hand poured terrazzo floor, very expensive for a rural church.